WillChamness/Dnsmasq-PXE/README.md

 - 40000 (NFS, replace this if you chose a different port)
 <br></br>
 # CONCLUSION
 At this point, everything should be ready.
-Restart dnsmasq, nfs-kernel-server, and apache2 daemons.
+Reboot the server or restart dnsmasq, nfs-kernel-server, and apache2.
 Upon setting the boot priority on a PC to IPv4, you should see this screen:
 ![end result](./.github/end-result.png?raw=true) <br></br>

 Make sure the distros boot properly.
 Also feel free to add more distros to your PXE server.
-One last thing to note, it seems that `archinstall` is extremely unstable when netbooting Arch (at the time of me writing this guide).
+One last thing to note, `archinstall` is extremely unstable when netbooting Arch (at the time of me writing this guide).
 In testing, it took 3 attempts before it installed successfully.
 <br></br>
 <br></br>
 This guide is a combination of these: